rossigee/wordpress-cd/README.md

 build-wp-site -v
 ```

-The resulting document root will now exist in the 'build/wordpress' folder.
-The CI system should consider the 'build' folder an artifact, as it will be expected by the subsequent testing and deployment stages.
+The resulting document root will now exist in the `build/wordpress` folder.
+The CI system should consider the `build` folder an artifact, as it will be expected by the subsequent testing and deployment stages.

 TODO: It should probably also ZIP up document root, and provide the ZIP file, last commit message and a checksum value.